warthmann/QTLseqr/README.md

 The data for below example analysis and tutorial is drawn from a study on cold tolerance in rice by [Yang, Z et al. (2013)](https://doi.org/10.1371/journal.pone.0068433).
 It is the same data that Mansfeld and Grumet had used and we only slightly modified their instructions taken from their [github page](https://github.com/bmansfeld/QTLseqr/) and [vignette](https://github.com/bmansfeld/QTLseqr/raw/master/vignettes/QTLseqr.pdf).

->Yang Z, Huang D, Tang W, Zheng Y, Liang K, Cutler AJ, et al. (2013) Mapping of Quantitative Trait Loci
+>Yang Z, Huang D, Tang W, Zheng Y, Liang K, Cutler AJ, et al. (2013).
->Underlying Cold Tolerance in Rice Seedlings via High-Throughput Sequencing of Pooled Extremes.
+>Mapping of Quantitative Trait Loci Underlying Cold Tolerance in Rice Seedlings via High-Throughput Sequencing of Pooled Extremes.
 >PLoS ONE 8(7): e68433. https://doi.org/10.1371/journal.pone.0068433

 The raw sequencing data for [Yang Z, et al. (2013)](https://doi.org/10.1371/journal.pone.0068433) is available from NCBI's short read archive in [BioProjet PRJNA198759](https://www.ncbi.nlm.nih.gov/sra/?term=PRJNA198759)